 Community School of Maryland

-The CSAAC Community School of Maryland is a licensed, private educational facility that operates classrooms in both public and private schools buildings.
-School students range between 6 and 21 years old and are served in two programs that provide educational instruction and training in compliance with their Individualized Education Programs.
+The CSAAC Community School of Maryland is a licensed, private educational facility that operates classrooms in a private school campus.
+School students range between 6 and 21 years old and are served in a program that provides educational instruction and training in compliance with their Individualized Education Programs.
 Instruction is facilitated using functional approaches that not only increase skills in core subjects, but also prepares students for inclusion in their communities.
 The 12-month program is non-graded and provides full day and residential Special Education and related services for students with autism.

 Classrooms are licensed by the Montgomery County Department of Health; the educational programs are approved by the Maryland State Department of Education; and the residential facilities are approved and licensed by the Developmental Disabilities Administration.
 The Community School of Maryland is also a member of Maryland Association of Non-Public Special Education Facilities (MANSEF).